gerosch/ExData_Plotting1/CODEBOOK.md

     plot3.R
     plot4.R

-Each script reads the 2880 observations from the dataset from 2007-02-01 00:00 to 2007-02-02 23:59 and plots the data into the requested graphs.
+Each script reads the 2880 observations from the dataset ranging from 2007-02-01 00:00 to 2007-02-02 23:59 in 1-minute intervals and plots the requested graphs.
 Each script produces one graph.
-The graph is written as a png file with 480x480 pixels in the local working directory as
+The graph is written to a png file with 480x480 pixels in the local working directory as follows:

     plot1.R -> plot1.png
     plot2.R -> plot2.png